SPDEngine/SHE_Positive-preserving_Simulation/README.md

 # Simulation of SHE with positivity-preserving splitting scheme

-The goal of this repository is to simulate the Stochastic Heat Equation (SHE) using a positivity-preserving splitting scheme, with outputs presented as 3D plots and MP4 animations.
+The goal of this repository is to simulate the Stochastic Heat Equation (SHE) on the spatial domain (0,1) with homogeneous Dirichlet boundary conditions, using a positivity-preserving splitting scheme.
+Outputs are presented as 3D plots and MP4 animations.

 ## Reference